Hemp Jewelry Basics

 Bead buying tips:

-Create interesting effects using different materials like shell beads for a summery tropical look, washers and bolts from the hardware store for a punk rock or industrial look, or try using charms or jump rings and stringing them directly on the cord.
+You can create interesting effects using different materials like shell beads for a summery tropical look, washers and bolts from the hardware store for a punk rock or industrial look.